jetrockets/perfect_audit/README.md

 ### Books Repository

-Get books list for your account:
+Get books list for your account

 ``` ruby
 PerfectAudit.books.all
 #=> [#<PerfectAudit::Book:0x00007ff51bbfbe28>, ...]
 ```

-Create a book:
+Create a book

 ``` ruby
 # Create a book with name=Test